Boiling water reactor safety systems: High-pressure coolant injection system (HPCI)

 The high-pressure coolant injection system is the first line of defense in the emergency core cooling system.
 HPCI is designed to inject substantial quantities of water into the reactor while it is at high pressure so as to prevent the activation of the automatic depressurization, core spray, and low-pressure coolant injection systems.
 HPCI is powered by steam from the reactor, and takes approximately 10 seconds to spin up from an initiating signal, and can deliver approximately 19,000 L/min (5,000 US gal/min) to the core at any core pressure above 6.8 atm (690 kPa, 100 psi).
 This is usually enough to keep water levels sufficient to avoid automatic depressurization except in a major contingency, such as a large break in the makeup water line.
 HPCI is also able to be run in "pressure control mode", where the HPCI turbine is run without pumping water to the reactor vessel.
 This allows HPCI to remove steam from the reactor and slowly depressurize it without the need for operating the safety or relief valves.
 This minimizes the number of times the relief valves need to operate, and reduces the potential for one sticking open and causing a small LOCA.

+The typical steam turbine used in the HPCI systems are the "solid wheel" or "water wheel" Terry Steam Turbines manufactured by the Curtiss-Wright Corporation in Summerville, SC.

 Versioning note: Some BWR/5s and the BWR/6 replace the steam-turbine driven HPCI pump with the AC-powered high-pressure core spray (HPCS); ABWR replaces HPCI with high-pressure core flooder (HPCF), a mode of the RCIC system, as described below.
 (E)SBWR does not have an equivalent system as it primarily uses passive safety cooling systems, though ESBWR does offer an alternative active high-pressure injection method using an operating mode of the Control Rod Drive System (CRDS) to supplement the passive system.